Freelance Isn’t Free Act Took Effect May 15, 2017

 New York City passed the Freelance isn’t Free Act (FIFA), which went into effect on May 15, 2017.
 The new act provides protections to freelancers and independent contractors and is the first of its kind.
 Typically, employees are provided greater protections under employment law.

-Employees and Independent Contractors can not be Interchanged
+Employees and Independent Contractors cannot be Interchanged

-As a flurry of lawsuits continue to follow companies who regularly classify workers as employees, businesses should be mindful of what constitutes an employee.
+As a flurry of lawsuits continues to follow companies who regularly classify workers as employees, businesses should be mindful of what constitutes an employee.
 They should also be aware that employees cannot be interchanged with independent contractors for the purpose of reducing expenses.

 The Department of Labor aggressively investigates industries and companies suspected to utilize the independent contractor classification to save on expenses.

-Employers have many labor laws and other employee regulations imposed on them by the Federal Government, State and Local government including sick leave laws, local FMLA laws, and advanced scheduling laws.
+Employers have many labor laws and other employment regulations imposed on them by the Federal Government, State and Local government including sick leave laws, local FMLA laws, and advanced scheduling laws.
 However, independent contractors are almost always excluded from these rights.

 Additionally, employers don’t have to pay employment tax for contractors.

 But, employees cannot simply be named an independent contractor to avoid employment regulations and associated costs.
-The Department of Labor (DOL) uses a series of criterias to determine if a worker should be considered an independent contractor or an employee.
+The Department of Labor (DOL) uses a series of criteria to determine if a worker should be considered an independent contractor or an employee.